-During the year ended 31 December 2021, Mr. Mitchell David New, Mr. Garth Brian Jones, Mr. Wing Shing Chan, Mr. Richard Owen Sumner, Mr. Lee Yuan Siong and Mr. Wai Cheong Fung, directors and/or controllers of the Company, had interests in one or more of the Plans and had acquired benefits by means of the acquisition of shares of AIAGL pursuant to one or more of the Plans.
+During the year ended 31 December 2022,

+- (i) Mr. Mitchell David New, Mr. Garth Brian Jones, Mr. Wing Shing Chan, Mr. Dick Poon, Mr. Clive Vincent Anderson, Ms. Julie Chantal Myriam Van Nuffel, Mr. Lee Yuan Siong and Mr. Wai Cheong Fung, directors and/or controllers of the Company, had interests in one or more of the Plans and had acquired benefits by means of the acquisition of shares of AIAGL pursuant to one or more of the Plans; and - (ii) Mr. Richard Owen Sumner and Mr. Nathan Michael Chuang, resigned directors, had interests in one or more of the Plans and had acquired benefits by means of the acquisition of shares of AIAGL pursuant to one or more of the Plans.